 Financial Aid & ScholarshipsWhat applications do I have to file to be considered for financial aid?
 Does Stonehill award Merit Aid?
 Does Stonehill award Need-Based Aid?
 Does Stonehill award Job Aid?
 Does Stonehill award Loan Aid?
+Does Stonehill offer a tuition discount if more than one family member is attending at the same time?
 Is Stonehill Need-Blind in its admission decisions?
 What effect does applying as an Early Decision applicant have on financial aid?
 When is financial aid applied to my account?

 Cost of AttendanceWhat is the current Cost of Attendance (COA) at Stonehill?

 CSS ProfileWhat is Stonehill’s code number for filing the CSS Profile?
 Must I file my taxes before filing the CSS Profile?
 Should I wait until I know I have been accepted into Stonehill before filing the CSS Profile?

 DeadlinesWhat is the deadline for applying for financial aid?